A very important and special year.

 Through Glass, Life Circulates

-From May 13 to 16, 2025, São Paulo hosted — for the first time in Latin America — the World Circular Economy Forum, held at the OCA, in Ibirapuera Park.
+From May 13th to 16th, 2025, São Paulo hosted — for the first time in Latin America — the World Circular Economy Forum, held at the OCA, in Ibirapuera Park.

-On this occasion, Debora Muszkat presented the exhibition “Through Glass, Life Circulates”, bringing together works made from recycled glass that propose new perspectives on consumption, disposal, and regeneration.
+On this occasion, Debora Muszkat presented the exhibition “Through Glass, Life Circulates”, bringing together works made from recycled glass that propose new perspectives on consumption, disposal and regeneration.
 The participation reinforced the dialogue between contemporary art and circular economy within one of the world’s most relevant forums on the subject.

 ✦ May: Bienal do Lixo 2025